Echelon EX5S Review: Many things to know before buying

-Because the tablet screen is larger, there’s no built-in tablet mount to hold phones or tablets during your ride, but you could prop them in the two water bottle holders that rest on either side of your screen.
+Because the bike has a large built-in console, there’s no built-in tablet mount to place your phones or tablets during your ride, but you could prop them in the two water bottle holders that rest on either side of your screen.

 Though the Echelon Fit App is definitely an annoying additional expense, in the long term it will prove itself worthwhile as it is essentially access to an all-inclusive library of personal training tools that can be catered to your exact needs.

 No more expensive monthly class fees or long commutes to the gym: you can experience every type of fitness activity under the sun all from the comfort of your own space and your own exercise bike.